3lpsy/Scorpion/README.md

 This is an attempt to generate a CLI interface for a Covenant C2 server.
 It's also an opportunity for me to experiment with Dotnet Core.

 ## TODO:
-- Ability to add user
-- Ability to remove user but not the last admin.
 - Ability to list listeners
 - Ability to add listeners
 - Ability to remove listeners